 You don’t have to go out into the wild to enjoy some rock climb thanks to Blue Sky’s indoor rock climbing facility located in the Diamond Plaza.

-12. Panari sky center – ice skating
+12. Skate at the Panari sky centre – ice skating

 You’ve seen it in movies and probably want to try it out.
 Panari Sky Center offers you the opportunity to turn your dreams of ice skating into reality.

-An hour in the Ice Rink will cost about 500 for kids and 700 Kenya shillings for adults respectively and boots are provided on arrival.
+An hour in the Ice Rink will cost about 500 for kids, and 700 Kenya shillings for adults respectively and boots are provided on arrival.